 The path coefficients in black were computed by the researchers from their data.
 To them I have added the numbers in red, which are the product of the two coefficients along each of the four paths leading from Social Media to Brand Trust.

-The largest number in red is 0.513, labeling the path that depends on relationships between customers of the brand; it’s almost twice as large as the next strongest path, measuring how customers respond to the product itself.
-The researchers conclude that companies who want to build trust in their brand should make a point of encouraging their customers to form a communicating group, because the trust the consumers gain through that experience seems to rub off on the brand itself!
+The largest number in red is 0.513, labeling the path that depends on relationships between customers of the brand.
+It’s almost twice as large as the next strongest path, measuring how customers respond to the product itself.
+As a result, the researchers conclude that companies who want to build trust in their brand should make a point of encouraging their customers to form a communicating group.
+That’s because the trust the consumers gain through that experience seems to rub off on the brand itself!

 A few comments about the diagram above:

 – All Factors Are Important.
 Just because the bottom path has the highest coefficient, doesn’t mean you can ignore the others!
-Brand loyalty can be killed by, for example: a product that explodes upon use, has a poorly chosen name, or comes from a company accused of exploitive labor practices abroad.
+Brand loyalty can be killed by many other factors.
+For example: a product that explodes upon use!
+Or has a poorly chosen name.
+Or, comes from a company accused of exploitive labor practices abroad.

 Brand Charisma: Art’s Extrapolation

 How does all this relate to brand charisma?
 I propose that there’s a logical relationship between a handful of closely related brand concepts.
-Here’s a sequence, along with explanatory phrases, the first two sets borrowed from the Laroche survey instrument:
+And here’s a sequence for you, along with explanatory phrases.
+I borrowed the first two sets from the Laroche survey instrument:

-– Brand Trust (aka Brand Honor): I rely on my brand; it never disappoints me; it gives me everything that I expect out of the product.
+– Brand Trust (aka Brand Honor): I rely on my brand.
+It never disappoints me.
+And it gives me everything that I expect out of the product.

-– Brand Loyalty (aka Brand Commitment): I consider myself loyal to my brand; I’m willing to pay more for it; if my brand is not at the store, I will buy the same brand from another store.
+– Brand Loyalty (aka Brand Commitment): I consider myself loyal to my brand.
+I’m willing to pay more for it.
+And if my brand is not at the store, I will buy the same brand from another store.

-– Brand Cult (aka Brand Tribe): When I purchase my brand I feel part of a group I respect and love; buying my brand feels right and true; I know that I have found the very best brand of all competing brands.
+– Brand Cult (aka Brand Tribe): When I purchase my brand I feel part of a group I respect and love.
+Buying my brand feels right and true.
+And I know that I have found the very best brand of all competing brands.

-– Brand Charisma: I find my brand to be irresistibly attractive; my brand is so much better that it can’t be compared with anything else; I feel proud to be associated with my brand.
+– Brand Charisma: I find my brand to be irresistibly attractive.
+My brand is so much better that it can’t be compared with anything else.
+And I feel proud to be associated with my brand.

-iReach also identifies Brand Affinity (“A brand I feel good associating with”); I view affinity with a brand as a factor that helps the formation of a Brand Cult, so I don’t think it needs separate mention here.
+iReach also identifies Brand Affinity (“A brand I feel good associating with”).
+However, I view affinity with a brand as a factor that helps the formation of a Brand Cult.
+As a result, I don’t think it needs separate mention here.

-I would like to argue that each of these factors can lead to the next one; and that each factor incorporates the ingredients that precede it.
+I would like to argue that each of these factors can lead to the next one.
+And moreover, that each factor incorporates the ingredients that precede it.
 Consider:

 – Laroche et al quote research that concludes that trust is one of the main factors that allows loyalty to develop.
-Thus brand loyalty itself incorporates brand trust.
+Consequently, brand loyalty itself incorporates brand trust.

 – I assert that loyalty to a brand can grow into a brand cult provided that there are ways for brand followers to find each other and interact.
 Differently stated, if a company encourages formation of a community through social media or other means, customer brand loyalty can evolve to cult status.

 – Brand charisma is attained when others around us reinforce our own trust in and loyalty to a brand.
-The combination of internal and external commitment rises to a level that deserves the term charisma.
+As a result, the combination of internal and external commitment rises to a level that deserves the term charisma.

-Thus I would extend the Laroche model (without however having conducted any supporting research!) according to the following diagram, where each box embraces the boxes that precede it, and facilitates the box that follows it:
+Thus I would extend the Laroche model (without however having conducted any supporting research!) with the following diagram.
+Here, each box embraces the boxes that precede it, and facilitates the box that follows it:

-As discussed before, the inputs arise from customer relationships, which in turn are facilitated by promotion and communication, including social media.
+As discussed before, the inputs arise from customer relationships.
+These in turn are facilitated by promotion and communication, including social media.